karanveersingh/Learn-Python-Through-My-Eyes/Day-2/StringDataTypes.md

-## In Python, the string data type, represented as str, is used to handle textual data.
+## In Python, the string data type
+represented as str, is used to handle textual data.
 Strings are sequences of Unicode characters and are fundamental for storing and manipulating text.

 **Key Characteristics of Python Strings:**